 - The data distribution is not expected to change frequently.
 Therefore, batch learning is suitable.

-- The software systems (big data) required for batch learning is not available due to various reasons including the cost.
-The fact that the model is trained with a lot of accumulated data takes a lot of time and resources (CPU, memory space, disk space, disk I/O, network I/O, etc.).
+- The software systems (big data) required for real-time learning is not available due to various reasons including the cost.

 - The expertise required for creating the system for incremental learning is not available.

 If the models trained using batch learning needs to learn about new data, the models need to be retrained using the new data set and replaced appropriately with the model already in production based on different criteria such as model performance.
 The whole process of batch learning can be automated as well.
 The disadvantage of batch learning is it takes a lot of time and resources to re-training the model.

 The criteria based on which the machine learning models can be decided to train in a batch manner depends on the model performance.
 Red-amber-green statuses can be used to determine the health of the model based on the prediction accuracy or error rates.
 Accordingly, the models can be chosen to be retrained or otherwise.
 The following stakeholders can be involved in reviewing the model performance and leveraging batch learning:

 - Business/product owners